OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowDynamicTable.md

     * if this value `_blank` is inserted then the webpage will be open in a new window

 ## F.A.Q
-Please create an issue by clickig [here](https://github.com/OpenMobileAlliance/githubpages-doc-guidelines/issues).
+Please create an issue by clicking [here](https://github.com/OpenMobileAlliance/githubpages-doc-guidelines/issues).